"Life is like a B-movie: you don't want to leave in the middle of it, but you don't want to see it again."

 - Coffy (1973) : Blaxploitation about a nurse played by Pam Grier who goes on a Roaring Rampage of Revenge against the drug dealers responsible for her sister's addiction.
 Notable for featuring both a female protagonist and an anti-drug message, both of which were unfashionable at the time and done quite well.
 One of the inspirations for Kill Bill and Jackie Brown.

-- Enter the Dragon (1973) : Fourth and final film of Bruce Lee, the only one made with a decent budget and the first to premiere in America and in English, released just after his death.
-About a Shaolin martial artist commissioned by an intelligence agency to infilitrate the island base of a crimelord by participating in an annual martial arts tournament.
+- Enter the Dragon (1973) : Fourth film of Bruce Lee, the only one made with a decent budget and the first to premiere in America and in English, released just after his death.
+About a Shaolin martial artist commissioned by an intelligence agency to infiltrate the island base of a crimelord by participating in an annual martial arts tournament.

 - Lady Snowblood (1973) : A female samurai goes around killing ganglords as part of a blood-oath to avenge the imprisonment of her dead mother and murder of her mother's husband.
 Another inspiration for Kill Bill.